nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 buildModules: ['@nuxtjs/svg', '@nuxtjs/color-mode']
 ```

-### Importing the svgs as components
+### Importing the SVGs as components

-We can now import these svg icons as components using the `?inline` query so that they are imported as inline svgs.
+We can now import these svg icons as components using the `?inline` query so that they are imported as inline SVGs.

 ```html{}[components/ColorModePicker.vue]
 <script>